Cashbox (magazine): Looking Ahead chart

 The Looking Ahead chart was the Cash Box equivalent to the Bubbling Under charts of Billboard.
 It commenced on October 3, 1959, with 20 positions.
 By April 29, 1961, the magazine had 50 positions and maintained that format during the 1960s.
-During the 1970s, it was in the 20–30 position format until its cessation on February 27, 1982.
+It was in the 20–30 position format during the 1970s until February 27, 1982, when it was discontinued.
 It recommenced on August 4, 1990, with 15 positions until its final cessation on March 27, 1993.

 Top 100 Country Singles chart

 This was a chart that was based on what Cash Box called a "quantitative analysis" of playlist reports.
-The March 14, 1981, issue of the magazine stated that across the country there were 102 country radio station stations which were used.
+The magazine's March 14, 1981, issue revealed the use of 102 country radio stations nationwide.
 The magazine would receive reports from the stations.
-It wasn't only based on radio station reports.
-Sales data was used as well.
-These could come from retailers, rack jobbers and one-stops.
+It was not based only on radio station reports.
+Sales data were used, as well.
+These could come from retailers, rack jobbers, and one-stops.